 David Tom MD, an Arizona-based chronic pain specialist, says patients who are successful in managing their conditions see movement as medicine.
 I love that phrase.
 Movement is the one of the best drugs we can use.

 What stretches should you do?
 This is will depend on your particular situation, but a good set to start is listed below.
 Hold each for three calm breathes, do each stretch twice.
 That is, twice each side where the stretch is a side-to-side stretch.
 Do stretches in a controlled slow manner, paying heed to your body.
-This is a not a race, the only aim here is to getting our body moving.
+This is a not a race, the only aim here is to get our body moving.

 - Neck stretch 1 – simply tuck your chin to your chest.